 Money Matters, this guide is a tool to help you navigate your finances day to day and access emergency help when you need it.
 It includes sections on sound money management and ways to ensure that your income is adequate to meet your needs.
 Because unforeseen events and emergencies do happen, the Money Matters guide also offers information on staff contacts, emergency funding, and low-cost services in the local community.

-If you would like assistance searching or applying for extramural funding, please contact one of the Graduate Division Peer Advisers.
+If you would like assistance searching or applying for extramural funding, please contact one of the Graduate Division Peer Advisors.